Purchase Order Process: Challenges, Automation & Best Practices

 While your PO is still in this draft stage, it’s possible to switch vendors, add or delete products, adjust product quantities, or even change your distribution warehouse.

-Typically, retailers will use an RFQ when their needs for a standard product are consistent and ongoing.
 In other words, these retailers buy a regular supply of signature products (like Away brand with their bestselling “The Carry-On” luggage).

-You can send a request for quotation on its own or before a request for proposal (RFP).
 From there, you can adapt the RFQ to the purchase order itself.
 Receiving confirmation for the RFQ transforms this draft into the PO you’ll send to potential vendors.

 4. Choose vendor(s) and negotiate

-Your vendor is usually the one who’ll kick off the whole approval slash negotiation process once they’ve received your PO.
-Hopefully, this step is fairly quick and painless for you both.
+Your vendor will usually kick off this whole approval slash negotiation process once they’ve received your PO.

-However, say your PO is rejected for any reason.
-You might have to go back to the drawing board and repeat Steps 1 and 2 (and maybe even look for an alternate vendor to work with).
+You might have to go back to the drawing board and repeat Steps 1 and 2.
+Or, you might have to look for an alternate vendor to work with (this is usually the case when the vendor’s minimum order quantity is too high).

-📝 Note: You can also negotiate several POs at once.
+To avoid these hang-ups, try negotiating several POs at once.
 This helps to lock in prices and gives your brand peace of mind that you’ll have a reliable supplier moving forward.

 5. Submit PO for discussion and agree on final terms

-Still, before issuing the PO, you’ll need financial authority to sign off on the purchase.
+Either way, before issuing the PO, you’ll need financial authority to sign off on the purchase.
 This means offering proof of funds and the ability to pay the amount as stated.

 6. Receive, check, and authorize invoice

-If you find incorrect details, now’s the time to request amendments.
 (More than likely, everything will look just fine — especially since you’ve completed multiple rounds of negotiations and discussions to get to this point.)

 Once checked, most retailers authorize their invoices via email or an electronic procurement platform.

-🔥 Tip: Be sure to track the progress of your PO, as well.
+Be sure to track the progress of your PO, as well.
 Supply chain issues in the last few years have resulted in products sitting idle in ports and arriving late.
 You can try negotiating a discount for late shipments when this happens.

 7. Perform three-way matching